 The trader best price selection is potentially limited then by exposure threshold defined by credit risk function.
-These limits apply as well to intra-group trades.

 4.2.
 Tick size liquidity bands 3 and 4 (from 80 to 1 999 trades per day)

 Notification if <1 average trade per business day in the previous year: N